Louise Upston

 Louise Claire Upston (née McGill, born 14 March 1971) is a New Zealand politician.
 She was elected as a Member of the New Zealand House of Representatives for Taupō, representing the National Party, in the 2008 general election.

 She was Minister for Women and Minister of Corrections in the Fifth National Government.
 She currently serves as the Minister for Social Development and Employment.

+On 2 April 2026, she succeeded Chris Bishop as Leader of the House following a Cabinet reshuffle.

 Early life

 Louise McGill was born in North Shore to parents Ian and Norma McGill.
 The youngest of four children, she grew up in East Coast Bays.
 She attended Rangitoto College, from which she graduated in 1988, and where she was friends with Amy Adams.
 Since before the age of ten, she had wanted to become a member of parliament and intended to become a lawyer to further her political ambitions.

 McGill began law school but did not achieve the minimum grades to enter the second year.
 When her mother died, she dropped out of university at the age of 19 and instead founded a management consultancy firm, McGill Manning.
 The firm provided event and project management services and its clients included Air New Zealand, Russell McVeagh, and Datacom Group.
 She then studied at the Waikato Management School and graduated with a Master of Business Administration.

 In the 1990s, McGill became a single mother to her first child.
 She later described this experience as "the hardest time of my life."
 She later married Craig Upston, with whom she had two more children.
 They separated in 2012.
-As of 2015, she had a new partner called Hamish.
+She then began a relationship with Hamish Craig, marrying him in 2025.
 Upston lives in Karapiro.